yohman/21S-DH151/Midterm and Finals/README.md

 1. A interactive dashboard of data the reveals metrics for objects that are highlighted on the map.
 1. An equivalent user interface interaction that is pre-approved by your instructor

-Your final project is graded on the following rubric:
+Your final project will be graded on the following rubric:

-1. User interface, user experience: How well does your website flow?
-Is it intuitive?
-Easy to use?
-Does it consider the user's experience?
+1. User interface, user experience, design: How well does your website flow?
+Is the layout and design elements intuitive?
+Is it easy to use?
+How well does it consider the user's experience?
-2. Design elements:
 3. Interactive map: This is, after all, a web-GIS course.
+The interactive map should be the central driving force of your project.
 How well does your maproom inform and communicate the intended purpose of the site?
+Do the data points make sense?
+Are the choropleth maps informative?
+Do you have a legend?
-4. Interactive components: Beyond the map, we have learned a variety of ways to enhance information
+4. Interactive components: Beyond the map, we have learned a variety of ways to enhance user interaction with data visualizations.
+Do the interactive components like charts, tables, buttons, sliders, function in a way that illuminates additional narratives?
-5. Originality:
+5. Originality: How well have you grasped the course material?
+Have you created your own functions that work specifically for your project?
+Does the project have a unique identity beyond what was offered in the labs?
-6. Usefulness
+6. Usefulness: Ultimately